joshgerdes/jekyll-uno/_drafts/azure-arc-bridge-implementing-and-testing.md

 > * East US
 > * West Europe

+These regions, hold the Resource Bridge metadata for the resources.

 Today, we are going to stand up an Azure Arc Bridge, that supports VMWare vSphere _(supported on a version greater than VMware vSphere version 6.7)_.

 I will be running vSphere 7.0.3, on a single host in my home lab, connected to my Visual Studio subscription.